 (a) a bachelor's degree, or an equivalent qualification, as recognised by UWA.

-(b) the equivalent of a Health and Medical Sciences Grade Point Average (GPA) of at least 5.0.
+(b) the equivalent of a health and medical sciences UWA grade point average (GPA) of at least 5.0;

 Admission ranking and selection